Boana xerophylla

 Boana xerophylla is a species of frog in the family Hylidae.
-It's found in northern South America.
+It is found in northern Brazil, French Guiana, Guyana, Suriname, and Venezuela south of the Orinoco.

 Taxonomy

 Boana xerophylla was described in 1841 as Hyla xerophylla.
 However, for decades in the 1900s, it was regarded as a synonym of Boana crepitans, until it was resurrected as a separate species in 2017.
 In 2021, the Boana xerophylla populations north of the Orinoco river were separated as a new species, Boana platanera.
 A population from Suriname has sometimes been called Boana fuentei, but it's currently classified as a synonym of Boana xerophylla.

 Description

 The dorsal coloration of Boana xerophylla ranges from dark brown to green.
 It's average snout–vent length is 49.69 mm.

-Distribution

-Boana xerophylla is found in northern Brazil, French Guiana, Guyana, Suriname, and Venezuela south of the Orinoco river.